RU09342/lab-6taking-control-over-your-embedded-life-upside-down-world-team_lab6/High Power Control/README.md

 (https://media.giphy.com/media/3osBL3M2GvVHFW9KZa/giphy.gif)

 ## MOSFET Switch
 The gif below shows a MOSFET switching 1 LED.
 The LED is connected to a 9V source on one end and a power resistor on the other.
 The power resistor is being used as the drain of the MOSFET and the source is grounded.
-As stated before the microprocessor acts as the gate so not a lot of current is being drawn which protects the microprocessor from the high power voltage.
+The gate of the
+MOSFET is hooked up to the PWM output of the microprocessor.
+This is ideal, since the gate of the MOSFET draws no current, thus we do not run the risk of damaging our microprocessor.
+Specifically, a low side switch configuration is used.
 (https://media.giphy.com/media/l1KdbxdB2aTQHak4o/giphy.gif)